Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: From horseshoes to barcode entropy

 \subsubsection{Crossing energy}

 Next let us recall the crossing energy theorem, \cite[Thm.\ 6.1]{GG:PR} (see also \cite{GG:hyperbolic}), which is crucial to the proof.
 Let $K\subset M$ be a compact invariant set of a Hamiltonian diffeomorphism $\varphi$ of $M$.
 Recall that $K$ is said to be \emph{locally maximal} or isolated (as an invariant set) or basic if there exists a neighborhood $U\supset K$ such that for no initial condition $p\in U\setminus K$ the orbit through $p$ is contained in $U$, i.e., there exists $k\in\Z$, possibly depending on $p$, such that $\varphi^k(p)\not\in U$.
 The neighborhood $U$ is called an isolating neighborhood of $K$.
 Then any neighborhood of $K$ contained in $U$ is also isolating, and hence such neighborhoods can be made arbitrarily small.
+In other words, whenever $U\supset V\supset K$ and $U$ is an isolating neighborhood and $V$ is open, $V$ is also an isolating neighborhood.
+For a flow, a locally maximal set is defined in a similar fashion.

 The set $K$ naturally lifts to an invariant set $\tilde{K}\subset \tilde{M}$ of the flow $\tilde{\varphi}^t$, which is the union of the integral curves through $K=\{0\}\times K$.
 (Since $K$ is invariant it suffices to take only $t\in [0,1]$.)
 The set $K$ is locally maximal for $\varphi$ if and only if $\tilde{K}$ is locally maximal for the flow.